 Status is present everywhere, and takes infinite forms.

 You can obtain ‘status’ in many ways, such as being attractive, or being young, or being more educated, or owning rarer watches etc. You can also get status indirectly; Perhaps you are a great watch-purchase advisor, or you might have really well-behaved children.
-It’s all about your own relative [social] position to others in your group of relevance.
+It’s all about your own relative social position in your group of reference.

 As the status detection is going on, our bodies are reacting to this information – this might occur as a change in hormone levels, or other chemical releases such as dopamine or cortisol.
 A simple example is how you feel when you’re watching your favourite sports team win a game on TV – studies have shown that men experience a testosterone boost in these circumstances; the same is true in reverse when the team loses!
 (Was going to add links, but just google it, there are plenty of examples)

 One of the most interesting takeaways from the book was the idea that it is impossible to NOT care about status.
 People often say they don’t care about status, and some openly say it means nothing to them.

 Storr argues that the very nature of declaring such a position, is another way of ‘showing off‘ or using this personal trait as a claim to status… i.e. “I’m better than you, because I don’t care what other people think of me.”